 Sedatives, including barbiturates and benzodiazepines like Xanax and Valium, typically cause withdrawal symptoms within 24 hours of the last dose.
 Sedative withdrawal can be dangerous or fatal.
 Mild symptoms of sedative withdrawal include headaches, muscle aches, anxiety, hallucinations, nausea and vomiting, and tingling in the arms and legs.
 Serious symptoms include heart palpitations, seizures, and dangerous shifts in heart rate and blood pressure.

-People detoxing from alcohol, opioids or central nervous system sedatives are typically placed in a medical detox program.
-Both alcohol and benzodiazepines produce withdrawal symptoms that may include dangerous shifts in core body functions.
+People detoxing from alcohol, opioids, or central nervous system sedatives are typically placed in a medical detox program.
+Both alcohol and benzodiazepines can produce withdrawal symptoms that may include dangerous shifts in core body functions.
+This includes things like seizures.
 These serious complications can come on suddenly, and medical supervision and access to medication is paramount for safety during detox from these substances.
 While opioid withdrawal isn’t particularly dangerous, it can be extremely uncomfortable.
 Medications provided during medical detox help reduce the severity of opioid withdrawal and shorten the duration of detox.

 Non-medical detox is ideal for people who have very mild withdrawal symptoms or who are detoxing from drugs like marijuana or stimulants.
 Since no medications have been approved or shown effective for treating symptoms of withdrawal associated with these substances, the focus of detox is on providing support and promoting comfort and wellbeing during withdrawal.
 If someone in non-medical detox experiences complications of withdrawal, transfer to a hospital will be necessary.

-Whichever detox program you enter, it’s important to engage fully with care providers and stay in detox for its duration.
+Whichever Southern California detox program you enter, it’s important to engage fully with care providers and stay in detox for its duration.

 Inpatient non-medical detox involves staying at a residential detox facility, which may be a stand-alone center or connected to a treatment facility.
 You’ll have the freedom to take a walk outside, watch TV, or play games with others in detox.
 During the day, you’ll engage in a variety of programs.